carlosCharz/jvisualvmtomcat/README.md

 ## Thanks

-* How to connect a Java profiler like VisualVm or JConsole to a remote tomcat running on Amazon EC2 [java profiler jvisualvm](http://ignaciosuay.com/how-to-connect-a-java-profiler-like-visualvm-or-jconsole-to-a-remote-tomcat-running-on-amazon-ec2/).
+* How to connect a Java profiler like VisualVm or JConsole to a remote tomcat running on Amazon EC2 [java profiler](http://ignaciosuay.com/how-to-connect-a-java-profiler-like-visualvm-or-jconsole-to-a-remote-tomcat-running-on-amazon-ec2/).
-* Profiling a jvm in ec2 with visualvm [profiling jvm] (https://metabroadcast.com/blog/profiling-a-jvm-in-ec2-with-visualvm).
+* Profiling a jvm in ec2 with visualvm [profiling jvm](https://metabroadcast.com/blog/profiling-a-jvm-in-ec2-with-visualvm).

 _**Any improvement or comment about this info is always welcome!
 As well as others shared their code publicly I want to share mine!
 Thanks!**_